ruoyann/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list StudySpots
-2. StudyTracker shows a list of persons
+2. StudyTracker shows a list of StudySpots
 3. User requests to delete a specific StudySpot in the list
-4. StudyTracker deletes the person
+4. StudyTracker deletes the StudySpot

     Use case ends.